 Let’s look at some of those alternative centres that might be relevant to people interested in financial independence.

 What about being money-centred?
-Speaking as someone that worked in finance, always wanted to be rich (or at least financially free) and now writes a blog about money, this is a trap that I could easily have fallen into.
+Speaking as someone that worked in finance, always wanted to be rich (or at least financially free) and now writes a blog about money, this is a trap that I could easily fall into.
 But the funny thing is that I don’t actually think that much about (my own) money any more.

 One of the great paradoxes of financial independence is that it involves an upfront period of thinking about money so that you can eventually get to a place where you don’t have to think about it.
 The point is to get to a place where you are financially secure and don’t have to worry: not to make money the centre of your life.